edisonqu/lottery.eth/README.md

 Are you interested in adding new features to this project?
 Your ideas are always welcome, for any change you want to do just make a pull request or for major changes try making an issue.

+Here are some pending TODO's that I have:

+- [ ] Improve cards UI
+- [ ] Add a presentation section when wallet isn't connected
+- [ ] Create a help button that displays a modal with instructions
+- [ ] Refactor index.js
+- [ ] Create a filter to show lotteries in certain conditions (active, finished, ordered by prize, etc.)
+- [ ] Show winner address in lottery cards
+- [ ] Fix unavailable styled components in Next.js deploy

 ### Authors and acknowledgement

 This project was based on the [Jonathan Burmester](https://dev.to/johbu) Creating a Lottery with Hardhat and Chainlink tutorial.
 You can find it at [dev.to](https://dev.to/johbu/creating-a-lottery-with-hardhat-and-chainlink-385f)